Azure/connectthedots/Azure/AzurePrep/AzurePrep.md

 			amqps://D3:xxxxxxxx@yyyyyyyy.servicebus.windows.net
 			amqps://D4:xxxxxxxx@yyyyyyyy.servicebus.windows.net

 The AzurePrep.exe command created two Event Hubs, EHDevices and EHAlerts.
 It also created four endpoints for AMQP connections from your remote devices such as Raspberry Pi devices.
-If you did not copy the output above to the a file and closed the window, you can retrieve the endpoint strings by
+If you deleted or can't find the file AzurePrep created on your desktop, you can retrieve the endpoint strings by

 1. launching http://manage.windowsazure.com
 2. selecting Service Bus in the left nav menu